2020 EDIBLE WILD PLANTS CERTIFICATE COURSE

 Every morning you will take a plant identification exam of the 20-25 plants that you learned the class prior.
 When the exam time has ended, Pat (your instructor) will review the test, let you know the answers, and host Q&A time.

 Lunch time will always include wild edible foods and beverages prepared by the instructor and students.
-Each student is expected to prepare one recipe a season and to present their recipe at lunch time.
+Each student is expected to prepare one recipe a season and to present their recipe at lunch time, making every class a veritable celebration!

 After lunch, a guided plant identification walk will be taken, rain or shine, where you can practice finding the plants you just learned in the classroom in the wild.
 Students who presented recipes will identify their plant on the walk and teach fellow students about it.
 Always dress appropriately for the weather and bring a change of shoes!